PLangHQ/plang/Documentation/blogs/Messaging.md

 * [Documentation](https://github.com/PLangHQ/plang/blob/main/Documentation/modules/PLang.Modules.MessageModule.md) on the message module
 * Check out the [GitHub repo](https://github.com/PLangHQ/)
 * [Meet up on Discord](https://discord.gg/A8kYUymsDD) to discuss or get help

----

-I've corrected a few typos and added some punctuation for clarity.
-The content remains the same, but it's now free of errors.